nashbio/policies/source/sections/08-auditing_policy.md

 ## 8.4 Review and Reporting of Audit Findings

-1. Audit information that is routinely gathered must be reviewed in a timely manner, currently monthly, by the responsible workforce member(s).
+1. Audit information that is routinely gathered must be reviewed in a timely manner, currently quarterly, by the responsible workforce member(s).
 On a quarterly basis, logs are reviewed to assure the proper data is being captured and retained.
 The following process details how log reviews are done at NashBio:
   1. The Security Officer initiates the log review by creating an Issue in the NashBio Quality Management System.
   2. The Security Officer, or a NashBio Security Engineer assigned by the Security Officer, is assigned to review the logs.
   3. Relevant audit log findings are added to the Issue; these findings are investigated in a later step.
 Once those steps are completed, the Issue is then reviewed again.